Travel Photography Tips: Improve Your Photos in 2026

 Silhouette in White Sands National Park

-This tip I often overlook my self but it brings so much more life to your photos.
+This tip I often overlook myself, but it brings so much more life to your photos.
 Whether it’s a silhouette of you or people in the distance adding a human element can give your photos scale.
-It also allows the viewer of your photo to image that they are there in some way.
+It also allows the viewer of your photo to imagine they are there in some way.

 If you don’t have a subject to shoot don’t underestimate using a timer and a tripod to add yourself to a photo.
 You can even include your hand in photos even in a subtle way like pushing back brush in the foreground.
 Plus it’s a great way to capture your time in a place to look back on.